sandipbhandari07/clean_arch_riverpod/README.md

 # riverpod_code

-A new Flutter clean architecture project.
+A new Flutter clean architecture project with riverpod.